Mohamed Hadid: Early life

-Hadid was born into a Palestinian Muslim family in 1948 in Nazareth.
-He is the son of Anwar Mohamed Hadid (1918-1989) and his wife Khairiah Daher (1925-2008), and has two brothers and five sisters.
-Through his mother, Hadid claims descent from Dahir al-Umar, an 18th-century Arab ruler of northern Palestine.
+Hadid was born into a Palestinian Muslim family on November 6, 1948, in Nazareth.
+His parents were Khairiah (1925-2008) and Anwar Mohamed Hadid (1918-1989).
+Hadid has two brothers and five sisters.
+Through Khairiah, he claims descent from Daher al-Umar, an 18th-century Arab ruler of northern Palestine.
+Anwar studied at a teachers' college in Jerusalem and attended a university in Syria to study law before working in land settlement for the British Mandatory authorities and teaching English at a teachers' college in Palestine.

-Due to the 1948 Palestine war, Hadid and his family fled to Lebanon as part of the 1948 Palestinian expulsion and flight, ultimately settling in Syria.
-In 1989, Hadid stated his father left because he "did not want the family to live under the Israeli occupation."
+During the 1948 Palestine war, the family fled to Lebanon as part of the expulsion and flight.
+The same year, they moved to Damascus, Syria, where Anwar joined the United States Information Agency (USIA) and Voice of America (VOA).
+There, all of them obtained Jordanian citizenship when Anwar defeated the Jordanian ambassador in backgammon; by then, the family had been stateless for seven years.
+In 1989, Hadid stated that they left Palestine because Anwar "did not want the family to live under the Israeli occupation."
 In 2015, Hadid stated in a post on Instagram: "...[W]e became refugees to Syria and we lost our home in Safad to a Jewish family that we sheltered when they were refugees from Poland on the ship that was sailing from country to country and no one would take them... they were our guest for 2 years till they made us refugees and they kicked us out of our own home."

-His father studied at a teachers' college in Jerusalem and attended a university in Syria to study law, before working in land settlement for the British Mandatory authorities and teaching English at a teachers' college in Palestine.
-In 1948, the family moved to Syria, and Hadid's father joined the United States Information Agency (USIA) and Voice of America (VOA).
-Hadid and his family lived in Damascus, Tunisia and Greece before moving to Washington, D.C. when he was 14 years old, as his father had a job at the VOA headquarters there and spent the rest of his career there with VOA and USIA as a writer, editor and translator.
-While in Damascus, the whole family obtained Jordanian citizenship when Hadid's father defeated the Jordanian ambassador in backgammon; by then, they had been stateless for seven years.

-Hadid graduated from Washington-Lee High School in Arlington, Virginia, where he was the only Arab student, before attending North Carolina State University and the Massachusetts Institute of Technology.
+The family lived in Damascus, Tunisia, and Greece before moving to Washington, D.C., when Hadid was 14 years old, as Anwar had a job at the VOA headquarters there and spent the rest of his career there with VOA and USIA as a writer, editor, and translator.
+Hadid holds dual Jordanian and US citizenship, and identifies as an American Palestinian.
+He graduated from Washington-Lee High School, where he was the only Arab student, before attending North Carolina State University and the Massachusetts Institute of Technology.